THU-SIGS-AIID/ai-vibe-coding-101/README.md

   <h3>📚 AI Vibe Coding 101 Tutorial</h3>
   <p>From zero to one, master Vibe Coding and AI skills through project-based learning, and build your first AI-native product.</p>
 </div>

+Please note that the English version of this tutorial is still being updated and does not represent the final version.

 ## Project Introduction